BrianMiller793/pysiptest/README.md

 # pysiptest

+This project is under active development, and is not yet in its final form.

-## Python SIP test framework
+## Python SIP Test Framework

-`pysiptest` is a Behave-driven framework for testing SIP scenarios.
-It's designed to model a SIP client, behaving as an endpoint device.
+`pysiptest` is a Python Behave-driven framework for testing SIP scenarios.
+It is designed to model a SIP client, behaving as an endpoint device.
 The tests are written to model the behavior of a specific device, allowing emulation of devices in complex multi-caller scenarios.